WEB Collection

 Scanner SettingsUser AgentThe name under which the spider requests documents from a web server.

-List of links that are crawled.
+The list of links that were crawled.

-Last modified date of the URL.
+The last modified date of the URL.

 Synonyms